ayman-ramadan/TSA-Claims/README.md

 - Revealed patterns to improve TSA claims processing and oversight
 - Delivered automated reporting infrastructure adaptable to any U.S. state

----

-## Author

-This project was developed as part of a data analysis training using **SAS**, with a focus on end-to-end data wrangling, validation, and reporting.

-For questions or collaboration opportunities, feel free to reach out via LinkedIn.